-McCorvey’s established résumé also includes coaching five different players to eight All-Big Ten honors, including incoming Florida State Women’s Basketball graduate assistant Jillian Dunston who earned a spot on the 2018 Big Ten All-Defensive Team.
+McCorvey’s established résumé also includes coaching five different players to eight All-Big Ten honors, including former Florida State Women’s Basketball graduate assistant Jillian Dunston who earned a spot on the 2018 Big Ten All-Defensive Team.

 She received a Bachelor of Science in Child Education from St. John’s in 2010.